Function-Coin/FUNC-Masternode-Install/README.md

 ***Step 6***
 * After a minute or two, the window should change and display a bunch of information regarding your masternode.
 * Now you need to wait until the masternode wallet has synced.
 To see how far along it is, type `func-cli getinfo` and press the <enter> key on the keyboard.
-As soon as the "block" line item shows that it has the same number of blocks as the [FUNC explorer](http://144.91.96.216:3001), then it is synced.
+As soon as the "block" line item shows that it has the same number of blocks as the FUNC explorer (http://144.91.96.216:3001), then it is synced.
 * Once it is synced, you can move on to the next steps

  ![CheckBlockCount](https://github.com/LotCooler/FUNC-Masternode-Install/raw/master/images/SectionFStep6.jpg "Check Block Count")